json-schema-org/website/pages/overview/what-is-jsonschema.md

     * Here, `name` can only contain alphabetical characters.
     * You can make some properties mandatory to enter by using the `required` keyword.
 Here, `name`, `age`, and `email`, all are required to create an instance of the schema.

+2. **Choose a validator**

-3. **Choose a validator**: Select a JSON Schema [validator](https://json-schema.org/implementations.html#validators) that is supported in your chosen programming language or context.
+    Select a JSON Schema [validator](https://json-schema.org/implementations.html#validators) that is supported in your chosen programming language or context.
 There are JSON Schema validation tools for nearly every modern programming language, as well as language-agnostic command-line and browser tools.

+3. **Validate the instance**

-4. **Validate the documents**: Use the selected validator to validate your JSON documents against the created JSON Schema.
+    Use the selected validator to validate your instance against the created JSON Schema.

     Here's an example using the [jsonschema](https://github.com/python-jsonschema/jsonschema) Python library:
     ```